JPII/NavalBattle/README.md

 NavalBattle
 ==========

-A new RoketGamer-powered game.
+Strategic turn-based naval game.
 Coming soon.

 [For visual snapshots of the latest commits and information see the snapshots wiki page](http://bit.ly/nbsnapshots) [For documentation and reference](http://bit.ly/navalbattledoc)